 It was kind of odd that the clients were experiencing mold growth on the outside of the brick exterior wall where the showerhead and valve was located, but no other symptoms of a sudden water pipe leak.
 If a shower was originally installed so well that it remains watertight for 30 years, then it’s like a diesel truck that’s already cleared 200k miles.
 Driving on to 500k should be no problem at all.

 Which made all the symptoms of a slow shower base leak (persistent musty smell in one corner of the large walk-in shower, and mold growing on the exterior brick on the other side of the shower wall) really odd.
 If a pipe in the wall had suddenly developed even a small drip-leak, the resultant couple gallons or more of water per day put into the wall would cause a soggy mess that would’ve essentially melted the entire adjacent interior wallboard.
-The problem had to have been on the drain side putting a couple of ounces per day into the wall for every day the shower was used, not the water supply-side dumping gallons every single day.
+The problem had to have been on the drain side putting a couple of ounces per day into the wall for every day the shower was used, not the water supply-side dumping gallons.

 So, there were two fix options: